acnicolasdc/chiper-api/README.md

 #### ¡Important about Postman Routes!
 I'm using the environment to replace <https://localhost:3000> for **{{url}}**

-if you aren't using this config, you have two options:
+If you aren't using this config, you have two options:

    * Create an environment with **url** as a variable.
    * Replace **{{url}}** for <https://localhost:3000> in every Postman route.